-The artistic and creative musings of Gillian Olson who sells cards and prints through her PS Whimsy website.
-Gargoyles, whimsical architectural details, natures varied wonders, pets and local produce are featured using pencil, ink, conte and watercolour.
-In my weekly "Whimsy Wednesday" Behind the Brush post I will feature photographs, sketches and paintings, and give background on images, include local interest stories and highlight local ingredients.
+The artistic and creative musings of Gillian Olson who sells cards and prints through her PS Whimsy website and displays art on Gillian Olson Art website.
+The weekly "Whimsy Wednesday" Behind the Brush post will feature photographs, sketches and paintings, and give you a peek into what is happening in her studio.

 Wednesday, 9 January 2013

 A new year and new beginnings.
 Resolutions made that might be starting to look unattainable, one of mine has to do with getting back to swimming regularly.
 I used to swim faithfully three times a week but then .... so far I have been once this week (it's a start).

 The daylight is increasing a bit every day, that is a good thing.
 I am still having trouble with the lack of light and sunshine (low energy level); I wonder whether the lack of sunlight hit me harder this year because after my cataract surgery (last spring) I got used to having much more light ... and now we are in the dark days.

 There is usually a lot of dark, wet weather here this time of year.
 Today for instance both the paper and the weather man on the radio predicted light rain and it has been pelting down all day, with snow at higher elevations.

 But enough of that, a few days ago the day started cold and clear and I was out early with camera in hand and here is what I found in my garden:

 These little frost covered birds on a small ornament were catching the first rays of sun.

 The spent flower heads first and then my Hen and Chickens Cactus or should I say Cacti.